l0g1c-80m8/Service-Robot/README.md

 A service robot that can be tasked to pick up and drop off items in an indoor environment.

 ### Demo Run
-A full demo run for this porject can be found at this [link](https://youtu.be/6A5CASUCfLo) ([Alt Link](https://drive.google.com/file/d/1Gf1yLzSuRpS9HRJLPODMClWnIfTNRSgL/view?usp=sharing)).
+A full demo run for this porject can be found at this [link](https://youtu.be/rSl79VL5CbI) ([alt. link](https://drive.google.com/file/d/1Gf1yLzSuRpS9HRJLPODMClWnIfTNRSgL/view?usp=sharing)).

 ## Overview

-In this project a robot has been used to simulate a serviec robot which can perform service tasks in an indoor environment.
-This project can ben considered as a basis for building more advanced systems such as a roomba (robot vaccum cleaner).
+In this project a service robot has been used to simulate service tasks in an indoor environment.
+This project acts as a basis for building more advanced systems such as a roomba (robot vaccum cleaner).
 The models of the robot and the world have been made in gazebo.

 **Keywords:** slam, localization, mapping, path planning, ros_nav_stack, base_planner, amcl.